scientific-python/repo-review/docs/checks.md

 {class}`repo_review.ghpath.EmptyTraversable` is passed for `root` and `package`.
 This will appear to be a directory with no contents.
 If you have conditional checks, you should handle this case to support being listed as a possible check.
-As a helper for this case, a `list_all` fixture is provided that returns `True` only if a list-all operation is being performed.
+As a helper for this case, a {func}`~repo_review.fixtures.list_all` fixture is provided that returns {obj}`True` only if a list-all operation is being performed.
 The above can then be written:

 ```python
 def repo_review_checks(